nathanheinzmann/validator/README.md

 # Name Validator

-a small project made to test regular expressions with RegEx
+A small project made to test regular expressions with RegEx.

 ## Rules for the name to be allowed:
  - Start with a vowel;